SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 *To use the VPC we need to create some subnets.*

 ## Create Subnets
+From A Cloud Guru: "In a custom VPC with new subnets in each AZ, there is a Route that supports communication across all subnets/AZs.
+Plus a Default SG with an allow rule 'All traffic, All protocols, All ports, from anything using this Default SG'."

 Give it a name tag: Add in the CIDR block you typed in, the availability zone its in to make it easy later.

 Choose the VPC you created from the dropdown list.